-Instruction Pack III introduces students to HVACR regulations, including ventilation and air quality regulations like ASHRAE Standard 62-1999 and ASHRAE Thermal Comfort Requirements and humidity levels.
-The pack concludes with in-depth information on core requirements.
+Instruction Pack III introduces students to HVACR regulations, including ventilation and air quality regulations like ASHRAE Standards 62.1 and 62.2, as well as EPA standards.
+The pack also explores A2L refrigerants as a safe alternative with low global warming potential.
+The pack includes in-depth information on electricity, heating and cooling.

-Instruction Pack IV: Certification Levels, Estimating and Practicum
+Instruction Pack IV: Certification Levels and Practicum

-Pack IV explores levels of certification that apply to various areas of the HVAC field, such as AC and refrigerants certification and Type I, II and III certifications.
-Students examine how to estimate and bid on HVACR projects.
-The final lesson provides a real-world practicum that allows you the opportunity to HVACR skills.
+Pack IV explores levels of certification that apply to various areas of the HVAC field, such as AC and refrigerants certification and EPA Type I, II and III certifications.
+The pack includes hands-on simulations that provide practice using your new HVACR knowledge.
+The final lesson provides a real-world practicum that allows you the opportunity to review your HVACR skills.